113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 ```
 {: codeblock}

 In the command line, you are notified when updates to the `ibmcloud` CLI and `cbr` CLI plug-in are available.
-Ensure that you keep your CLI up-to-date so that you can use all the available commands and flags.
+Ensure that you keep your CLI up to date so that you can use all the available commands and flags.

 If you want to view the current version of your `cbr` CLI plug-in, run `ibmcloud plugin list`.